Introduction

 , we can add more than one domain to Dokku app.

-Now the Dokku app env is ready, before pushing code to Dokku server, let's config our Django project.
+Now the Dokku app env is ready, before pushing code to Dokku server, let's prepare our Django project.

 You would also see we need to add some config files, which are very similar with Heroku's config file, Dokku would scan and read them to decide some deployment workflow.